Penstemon secundiflorus: Penstemon secundiflorus var. versicolor

-Initially Pennell described Penstemon secundiflorus var. versicolor as a full species, Penstemon versicolor in "Scrophulariaceae of the central Rocky Mountain States".
-However, Craig C. Freeman of the University of Kansas published it as a subspecies when reviewing Penstemon species for Flora of North America North of Mexico and this used by all authorities except for PLANTS.
+Initially Pennell described Penstemon secundiflorus var. versicolor as a full species, Penstemon versicolor in "Scrophulariaceae of the Central Rocky Mountain States" in 1920.
+However, Craig C. Freeman of the University of Kansas published it as a variety in 2017 when reviewing Penstemon species for Flora of North America North of Mexico and this classification is used by all authorities except for PLANTS.

 The most distinguishing feature of Penstemon secundiflorus var. versicolor is the way an abrupt, mucronate, tip stand out from the end of the leaf.
 The plants are also on the shorter end of the autonymic subspecies size range, only 20–35 cm tall.
 They are generally restricted to limestone outcrops and are only reported in two to four counties in south-east Colorado.

-Habitat and distribution
+There are four synonyms synonyms of the two accepted varieties.